kutometa/carnet/README.md

 > life-cycle management are WIH.

 Carnet is a small tool that imposes additional security constraints on Rust's official package manager, Cargo.
-It aims to prevent or otherwise limit the damage malicious crates can cause.
+This tool aims to prevent or otherwise limit the damage malicious crates can cause.

 Carnet imposes two types of security constraints on Cargo: